rhysd/vim.wasm/README.md

 - **NOTICES**
-  - Please access from desktop Chrome, Firefox, Safari or Chromium based browsers since this project uses `SharedArrayBuffer` and `Atomcis`.
+  - Please access from desktop Chrome, Firefox, Safari or Chromium based browsers since this project uses `SharedArrayBuffer` and `Atomics`.
 On Firefox or Safari, feature flags (`javascript.options.shared_memory` for Firefox) must be enabled for now.
   - vim.wasm takes key inputs from DOM `keydown` event.
 Please disable your browser